 Ingredients

-- 230 g flour white all purpose plain flour
+- 230 g flour (spelt) (8.11 oz) or white all-purpose plain flour

-- 180 g yogurt full fat yogurt works best
+- 180 g yogurt (6.09 floz) full fat yogurt works best

 - 3 medium eggs

-- 2 tsp turmeric levelled not heaped
+- 2 teaspoon turmeric levelled not heaped

-- 1/2 medium orange medium the juice
+- ½ medium orange medium the juice

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

-- 1/2 tsp soda bicarbonate
+- ½ teaspoon soda bicarbonate

 - 1 pinch salt

-- 2 tbsp cacao powder heaping (sifted)
+- 2 tablespoon cacao powder heaping (sifted)

 Instructions

 - Add the yogurt and whisk to incorporate this.
-Don’t over whisk.
+Don’t over-whisk.
 Add the zest and the salt.

 - Mix the baking powder and the soda bicarbonate with the orange juice into a tiny little container like a coffee cup or something small and add to the mixture.

-- Place the marble cake into the preheated oven (make sure it’s in the middle of your oven) and bake for 40 minutes.
+- Place the marble cake into the preheated oven (make sure it’s in the middle of your oven) and bake for approximately 40 minutes.
 Do the skewer test and if this comes out clean and the cake has slightly shrunk, it’s ready.

-- Take out of the oven, allow to cool for 5 min.
+- Take out of the oven, and allow to cool for 5 min.
 Take it out of the tin completely and allow it to cool on a cooling rack.

 Notes